 Simple Ways to Improve How You Manage Your Electronic Records

 There are a wide variety of options available for organisations to help them improve how they manage their electronic records.
 Some organisations may need to procure a sophisticated solution to help manage their records and will look to the market for a specific software solution.
 There are numerous commercial records systems which, provided they are successfully implemented and maintained as part of a well-managed electronic records management project, can be used to manage electronic records to required standards.
-For guidance on identifying a suitable electronic records system see our section on Electronic Records Management Systems.

 Not every organisation will be able to afford to buy in and run such a system or consider it appropriate to their circumstances.
 For smaller or less complex organisations in-house systems, a re-use of existing platforms, or open source applications, or a combination of these options may prove suitable.
 The most practical approach will be determined by a careful and realistic needs analysis.